dwolfs/Project-1---SQL/README.md

 Movie Rental Data

-4 SQL text and accompanying graphics.
+4 SQL texts for questions and accompanying graphics.

+Udacity Nanodegree in Programming for Data Scientists using Python